epandurski/swaptacular.github.io/_posts/2023-08-01-under-the-hood-stomp.md

 **Note:** The above 4 steps can be performed in a slightly different order, and the final result will be the same.

+## The STOMP protocol

+Now that we know how Swaptacular nodes issue peer certificates to each other, and how they can use them to establish authenticated SSL/TLS connections, we can talk in more detail about message transport protocols.

+TODO

 In further posts, I will try to explain how the [Swaptacular Messaging Protocol](/public/docs/protocol.pdf) works.